-Amy C. Sullivan is an independent scholar and college professor.
-Her Ph.D. in U.S. History from the University of Illinois at Chicago focused on women’s history, children’s history, and the history of medicine.
-Specific research interests in these areas include the history of drugs, alcohol, and addiction, the history of child psychology, and trauma studies.
+Amy C. Sullivan researches and teaches women’s history, children’s history, and the history of medicine.
+Specific interests include the history of drugs, alcohol, and addiction, trauma studies, and especially where the intersection of race, class, and gender influence these histories.
 She uses oral history, narrative, digital projects, and a robust public history mindset in all of her scholarship.

-Her forthcoming book, When “Rock Bottom” Is Death: Reckoning with Opioids in the Rehab State, and accompanying Minnesota Opioid Project Archive, examines the opioid epidemic in Minnesota, the birthplace of addiction treatment in the U.S. Based on oral history interviews with more than sixty people from a variety of backgrounds, Sullivan discovered that this epidemic is changing a long-entrenched treatment system.
-A second book project and digital archive is in the works.
-What Fear Is Like: The Legacy of Trauma, Safety, and Security after the 1977 Girl Scout Murders recasts in narrative form the infamous triple murder at Camp Scott in Locust Grove, Oklahoma from the perspective of the survivors, mostly young women at the time, and explores how the trauma had a lasting impact on their lives for decades afterwards.
+A second book project, What Fear Is Like: The Legacy of Trauma, Safety, and Security after the 1977 Girl Scout Murders, recasts the infamous triple murder at Camp Scott in Locust Grove, Oklahoma from the perspective of the survivors, mostly young women at the time, and explores how the trauma had a lasting impact on their lives for decades afterwards.

 She lives in Minneapolis, MN with her family.